Clarence Hungerford Webb

 Webb practiced medicine in Texas, Minnesota, and Illinois from 1929 until 1931 when he received his Master's in Pediatrics from the University of Chicago.
-After receiving his Master's, Webb moved his family back to Shreveport and opened the first Well Baby clinic, in the Shreveport Public Health Department, with a friend.
-This clinic served the area for fifty years and Webb remained there until his retirement in 1976.
+After receiving his Master's, Webb moved his family to Shreveport and co-founded the first Well Baby Clinic in the Shreveport Public Health Department.
+This clinic served the area for fifty years, and Webb remained there until his retirement in 1976.
 He held teaching positions at four universities and served on the staff at six hospitals.
-By 1940, he was a charter member of the Society for American Archaeology and joined the Texas Archaeological Society where he attended annual meetings and participated in paper presentations.

 Archaeology

 Webb's interest in archaeology did not occur until 1934 when he accompanied his sons on a Boy Scout trip near Mena, Arkansas.
 According to friends, this day changed his life.
 Webb began studying reports and techniques of well-known archaeologists such as James A. Ford.
 His next move was to contact Edward Neild and Michael Beckman, two Shreveport collectors who became lifelong friends of Webb.
-In 1935 Webb traveled to Poverty Point and uncovered a cache of about 1,500 stone vessel fragments, which was the first of many visits to the site either surface collecting or conducting excavations.
-Even though his first large scale excavation project was some years in the future, salvage archaeology was occurring in the south during this time under the auspices of New Deal labor relief programs.
-One of the sites examined was at Marksville, Louisiana where the project archaeologists, Frank Setzler, aided by James Ford, became Webb's mentors.
+In 1935, Webb traveled to Poverty Point and uncovered a cache of about 1,500 stone vessel fragments, which was the first of many visits to the site, either surface collecting or conducting excavations.
+Even though his first large-scale excavation project was some years in the future, salvage archaeology was occurring in the south during this time under the auspices of New Deal labor relief programs.
+One of the sites examined was at Marksville, Louisiana, where the project archaeologists, Frank Setzler, aided by James Ford, became Webb's mentors.

 Over the next few years, Webb worked on many sites and met well-known archaeologists like Arden R. King, Robert Stuart Neitzel, Edwin Doran, Carlyle Smith, and William Malloy.
 James Ford and Edwin Doran's interest in the stratigraphic occurrence of potsherds in middens probably influenced Webb's interest in cultural chronology and site descriptions, especially at Poverty Point.
-In the 1930s Webb met James B. Griffin, who assisted him in pottery classification.
-During the same time, the University of Oklahoma began its archaeological program and Webb made friends with Robert Bell, David Baerreis, and Kenneth Orr.
-Webb also met Alex Krieger on an excavation in Texas and the two collaborated on a number of projects over their careers.
-Later in the 1930s Webb began to conduct his own excavations, with field most notably at Poverty Point and the Gahagan Mounds.
+In the 1930s, Webb met James B. Griffin, who assisted him in pottery classification.
+During the same time, the University of Oklahoma began its archaeological program, and Webb made friends with Robert Bell, David Baerreis, and Kenneth Orr.
+Webb also met Alex Krieger on an excavation in Texas, and the two collaborated on several projects over their careers.
+Later in the 1930s, Webb began to conduct his excavations, with the field most notably at Poverty Point and the Gahagan Mounds.
 He conducted projects regularly over the next thirty years.
-During his work at Poverty Point, Webb created an extensive and well documented surface collection from the site.
-Clarence Webb died January 18, 1991, in Shreveport, Louisiana, at eighty-nine years of age.
+During his work at Poverty Point, Webb created an extensive and well-documented surface collection from the site.

+By 1940, he was a charter member of the Society for American Archaeology and joined the Texas Archaeological Society, where he attended annual meetings and participated in paper presentations.
+Webb organized the first Caddo Conference in 1942, which continues to meet for the study of Caddo culture.
+His contributions to the understanding of Poverty Point through the early 1980s allowed him to play a major role in the federal and state recognition of the site.